Diogo-Graca/AngularWebAR/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 "# AngularWebAR"

+## Deployment to Github Pages
+Run `ng build --prod --output-path docs --base-href /AngularWebAR/` Make a copy of `docs/index.html` and name it `docs/404.html` Commit and Push to Branch `gh-pages`